mfranzke/datalist-polyfill/README.md

 	*	I tried its `multiple` attribute, as this is most likely already what you're up to regarding appearance, but it does violate the form-follows-function concept and results in - surprise - the possibility for multiple selections, which isn't always `<datalist>` elements kind of thing...
 Then the `size` attribute came to my attention, which much better fits the requirements and behaves as designed quite perfectly.

 ## Credits
-Supported by Christian, Johannes, @mitchhentges, @mertenhanisch, @ailintom, @Kravimir, @mischah, @hryamzik, @ottoville and @IceCreamYou.
+Supported by Christian, Johannes, @mitchhentges, @mertenhanisch, @ailintom, @Kravimir, @mischah, @hryamzik, @ottoville, @IceCreamYou and @wlekin.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.12.3 - 2018/05/04
+@wlekin thankfully mentioned (extracted to #GH-15) that the polyfilling `select` gets positioned incorrectly underneath the `input[list]` element on iOS.

 ### Version 1.12.2 - 2018/05/01
 Thank you @IceCreamYou for fixing the case sensitive focusOut -> focusout event name